DejaGianelli/poc-dynamic-payload/README.md

 Essentially, based on the *type* property, Jackson will know which implementation to choose.

+This way, you don't pollute a single request class with a bunch of properties of all different implementations and also, avoid having validators with complex conditions to handle each case, hence ensuring the separation of concerns.

 You may have noticed the abstract *toBuilder()* method.
 That's because I don't want to pass the request object directly to the service because it belongs to a different layer (infrastructure).
 Instead, made the service to receive an abstract builder.